Chris-Schnaufer/agol2mysql/data_xfer_excel_details.md

 All new records that are found will be added to the database.

 ##### key_name flag
-Specifies the name of the database primary key column in the spreadsheet.
+Specifies the name of the database primary key column in the AGOL table.
 This key is used to perform a data lookup when detecting if a row is in the database.

 When this flag isn't used, a full row lookup is used to determine if the data already exists.